-Many homeowners blame indoor pollutants on mildew, mold, cigarette smoke, pet dander, etc. indeed, these are all common forms of pollutants.
-However, typical household clutter may affect indoor air quality as well.
+Many homeowners blame indoor pollutants on mildew, mold, cigarette smoke, and pet dander.
+Indeed, these are all conventional forms of pollutants.
+However, typical household clutter may also negatively impact indoor air quality.

-A cluttered space provides more surface area for pollen, dust, pollutants and other airborne particles to cling to.
-Excess clutter also means more hard-to-reach areas.
-Homeowners often ignore these spots, thus allowing more particles to accumulate over time.
+A cluttered space provides more surface area for pollen, dust mites, and other airborne particles to cling to.
+Excessive clutter also leads to more hard-to-reach areas.
+Homeowners often ignore these spots, thus allowing more particles to accrue over time.

-A cluttered room also has less circulation.
-Of course, a clean air duct is essential for adequate circulation.
-However, even a clean ventilation system can only do so much if the room is littered with dust-covered junk.
+A cluttered room also has limited airflow.
+A clean air duct is obviously vital for ample circulation.
+However, even a clean ventilation system can only do so much if the room is littered in dust-covered junk.

-Air quality aside, researchers have also linked clutter to numerous other health problems.
-Neuroscientists at Princeton University, for instance, discovered that clutter inhibits one’s ability to focus on cognitive tasks.
-If you believe in feng shui, some say that clutter also disrupts the flow of chi energy.
+Air quality aside, researchers have linked clutter to numerous other health problems.
+Neuroscientists at Princeton University, for example, discovered that clutter diminished one’s ability to concentrate on cognitive tasks.
+If you follow feng shui, some say that clutter also disrupts chi energy flow.

-Any room can benefit from a bit of spring cleaning (even if it’s not spring).
+Any room can benefit from some spring cleaning (even if it’s not spring).
 Follow these simple tips for a cleaner home interior:

-- Make a commitment to discard or give away at least 10 items from your closet
+- Discard or give away at least 10 items from your closet

-- Keep all flat surfaces as clear as possible
+- Keep flat surfaces as clear as possible

 - Wash and put away dishes right away